This page is mostly directed to core team members with commit or triage access to upstream repositories.

 Upstream branch rules

 Feature freezes take effect in the master branch, and while the freeze is active, a separate development branch ("dev", or some other suitable name) is made into which pull requests are merged.
 It is then rebased onto master once the freeze is over.
-(It can be extended to be a more complete release model later, but this is the important part for now.) (https://forum.minetest.net/viewtopic.php?f=3&t=11172)
+However, creating the branch may be skipped when nobody feels like merging features during a feature freeze.
+(It can be extended to be a more complete release model later, but this is the important part for now.) (https://forum.minetest.net/viewtopic.php?f=3&t=11172 NOTE: The feature freeze branching model written here is outdated but there are some other points)

 Note that 0.4.12 was freezed differently and the freeze will not be made in the same way in the future.